-The NWMB’s desire to establish wildlife management and research priorities is guided by the relevant principles of the Nunavut Land Claims Agreement (NLCA).
+The NWMB’s desire to establish wildlife management and research priorities is guided by the relevant principles of the Nunavut Agreement.
 There is a need to ensure that Nunavut’s wildlife resources are being managed properly, according to the principles of conservation (S 5.1.5) and for the benefit of Nunavut residents.

-The NWMB has developed its own set of Wildlife Research and Management Priorities as they relate to the Board’s duties and functions set out in the NLCA.
+The NWMB has developed its own set of Wildlife Research and Management Priorities as they relate to the Board’s duties and functions set out in the Nunavut Agreement.

 For recent lists of Regional Wildlife Research and Management Priorities, click the links below: